-Regardless of whether or not you have a reservation, make sure you arrive to the ferry terminal at least half an hour before the ferry's schedule departure time, otherwise you risk missing the boat (pun intended).
+Whether or not you have a reservation, make sure you arrive to the ferry terminal at least half an hour before the ferry's schedule departure time, otherwise you risk missing the boat (pun intended).

-2. Vancouver to Victoria by Seaplane
+2. From Vancouver to Victoria by Seaplane

 There are plenty of perks to traveling to Victoria by seaplane.
 First, it couldn't be more convenient: the seaplane leaves from Coal Harbour in downtown Vancouver and lands in Victoria's Inner Harbour, so when you arrive, you're already right in the action.